ibrierley/snaptoolkit/README.md

 ]);
 ```

+- el.getEventPoint( event ) // get the event point in elements coordinate space from screen (may need to rephrase)
+- el.getMousePoiunt( ev, x, y ) // get the event accounting for screen/paper/element transform
+- el.getInverseScreenPoint( x, y ) // get the point accounting for screen inverse.
+- el.createPoint( x, y ) // create an svg point, useful for using later in svg transforms
+- el.getViewBox() // getViewbox even if not set (is this duplicate of method below ?)

+- el.viewBoxZoom(pt, factor ) // zoom the svg, pt is an svg point, ie from createPoint()

+- el.getCursorPoint ( x, y ) // get the cursor point and return as svg point accounting for screen matrix inverse
+-
+- el.globalToLocal( globalPoint ) // get transform to point from paper, need to go over and explain this better

+- el.zoomCenter( factor ) // zoom into the element as a center (need to add svg zoom as well)

+- el.elementZoom( svgPoint, factor ) // zoom the element into a point / rephrase

+- el.handleScroll( ev ) // handle scrolling

 - el.scaleBy( factor ) // scale by an amount
 - el.scaleInc( factor ) // Incrementally rotate by a factor
 - el.rotateBy( angle ) // rotate by angl